 “Misrepresenting facts” to the university or an agent of the university includes, but is not limited to, providing false grades or resumés; providing false or misleading information in an effort to receive a postponement or an extension on a test, quiz, or other assignment for the purpose of obtaining an academic or financial benefit for oneself or another individual; or providing false or misleading information in an effort to injure another student academically or financially.

 Instructor Responsibilities.
 The instructor in a course is responsible for initiating action in cases where there is an admitted act or convincing evidence of academic misconduct.
 Before taking such action, the instructor should attempt to discuss the matter with the student.
-If the alleged misconduct involves a final exam, the instructor will withhold the grade until a reasonable attempt can be made to contact the student after the end of the semester.
+If the alleged misconduct involves a final exam, the instructor should submit a grade of X until a reasonable attempt can be made to contact the student after the end of the semester.

 Grade Appeal Procedure.
 The Grade Appeal Procedure may be used to appeal a failing course grade, but not a failing grade given for a class assignment.
 The disciplinary penalty of a grade of F shall not be implemented until the disciplinary procedure of grade appeal process has been exhausted.
 A student may continue the course work until a final decision is made.

 Repeated Academic Misconduct.
-In cases of repeated violations, either the instructor (through his or her department chair and/or academic dean) or the academic dean may refer the case to the Student Judicial Programs office for further disciplinary proceeding.
+In cases of repeated violations, either the instructor (through his or her department chair and/or academic dean) or the academic dean may refer the case to the Office of Student Conduct for further disciplinary proceeding.

 School of Law.
 Law students are subject to discipline procedures as described in the Honor Code of the School of Law.